-Your support allows us to be witnesses to God's love on our corner of Bloor and Avenue Road-now, and in the future.

-Thank you for joining us today.
+Your support of the ministries of the Church of the Redeemer allows us to be witnesses to God's love on our corner of Bloor Street and Avenue Road.
+Donations can be made through the QR code or by placing your offering on the plate as it is passed.
+Thank you for your gift and for joining in worship today.